-Conversion, of course, is the central theme in Lonergan's brilliant and revolutionary recasting of the foundations of theology.
+Conversion, of course, is the central theme in Lonergan's brilliant and . ${\cal J}$ believe, revolutionary recasting of the foundations of theology.
 And such it must be, for nobody who has gone to the top of the mountain can accept as the foundations of his knowledge anything exclusive of what happened to him there.
 He has achieved an intellectual autonomy as a result of which he will never be the same.
 But there is a different conversion that happens in the valley or the forest or the desert.
 It is both complementary and compensatory to the conversion that takes place at the top of the mountain, to intellectual conversion.
 Experientially, it is not the same as what Lonergan calls religious or moral conversion; rather it is also complementary and compensatory to these.
-I have called it psychic conversion.
-Its most obvious immediate conscious result is a critically mediated symbolic consciousness, and its role in theological reflection is foundational as conversions which specify the foundational reality of theology in Lonergan's method.
+I have called it psychic conversion. most obvious immediate conscious result is a critically mediated symbolic consciousness, and its role in theological reflection is foundational as

+Conversion, and an aiding the sublicitive by complementary and compensatory to the intellectual, moral, and religious conversions which specify the foundational reality of theology in Lonergan's method.
 Psychic conversion surrounds the other three conversions in much the same way as the "unconscious," according to Jung, surrounds the light of conscious awareness.
 It provides one with an atmosphere or texture which strictly qualifies his experiences of knowing, of ethical decision, and of prayer.
 This atmosphere is determined by the imaginal or symbolic constitution of the immediacy of one's mediated world.
 "The imaginal" is a genuine sphere of being, a realm whose contents can be intelligently grasped and reasonably affirmed.
+The complementary aspect of psychic conversion vis-avis intellectual convention appears in its role as facilitator of the working unity?